-You may have heard this already, but there is a rather significant election going on tomorrow.
+You may have heard this already, but there's an election going on tomorrow.

-The important thing is that kids understand that we all have the right — and the civic duty — to vote tomorrow.
+The important thing is that kids understand that we all have the right — and the civic duty — to vote.